Nissan P35: Development

 At the end of a strong year in the 1990 World Sportscar Championship season for Nissan's R90CKs, it was decided that the company would leave the championship to instead concentrate on the R90CPs in the All Japan Sports Prototype Championship (JSPC) and GTP ZX-Turbos in the IMSA GT Championship in North America.
 Regulation changes in the World Sportscar Championship would have required Nissan to abandon their turbocharged engines in place of newer, advanced naturally aspirated units, as well as design all new cars to handle them.

 Nissan reversed their plans in 1991, partially because JSPC was beginning to allow the newer Group C cars that could outpace Nissan's older cars.
-Nissan turned to Nissan Performance Technology Inc. (NPTI), the company's North American motorsports arm who had run their IMSA GT Championship program.
+Nissan turned to Nissan Performance Technology Inc. (NPTI), the company's North American motorsports arm which had run their IMSA GT Championship program.
 The company was tasked with developing a new car while Nissan Motorsport (Nismo) in Japan would develop an all-new engine to fit the regulations.

 Designed by Yoshi Suzuka and Trevor Harris, the P35 bore little resemblance to NPTI's GTP cars given the very different regulations as well as differing airflow requirements that needed to be taken into account.
 The water radiator was placed in the nose with inlets for brake cooling situated there as well, the engine inlet was placed above the cockpit.
 The side ducts located in the horizontal face of the side pods took air to the oil coolers (and also had a unique boundary layer suction feature).
 A low rear wing was also used, although a dual rear wing was briefly tested.
 The chassis of the P35 was intended to be built from carbon fibre, yet the initial test chassis were built from a hybrid of aluminium and carbon to save time, due to NPTI's lack of experience with building carbon chassis.

-For an engine, Nismo would develop an entire new unit.
+For an engine, Nismo would develop an entirely new unit.
 Required to be 3.5 litres by Group C rules, the engine had to not only be high-revving like a Formula One engine, but also have endurance capabilities.
 Nismo produced an engine at 3499 cc named the VRT35, with claims of 630 hp and capable of reaching nearly 12000 rpm.
 The VRT35 would be a V12, in comparison to Peugeot, Toyota, and Mazda's V10 units.

 Following the cancellation of the P35 project in 1992, the car was briefly considered as a possible replacement for the NPT-90 in the IMSA GTP Championship, replacing the VRT35 V12 with the 3.0L turbocharged VG30 V6 that had previously been used.
 Wind tunnel tests were carried out on what was termed the 93GTP.
 However, Nissan was looking elsewhere and decided to pursue Indy Car racing.
 This lasted only briefly (though Indy Car concepts were beginning to be developed in the wind tunnel) and the realities of the widening recession hit home.
 This eventually led to the closing of NPTI in 1993.

 In total, three P35 chassis were built in total for testing purposes.